nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * Both `STARTTIME` and `ENDTIME` have to be in the US format of `mm/dd/yyyy hh:mm` or flexible expressions such as `next friday 11pm` or `tomorrow noon`.
     The index refers to the index number shown in the last task listing.<br>
     The index **must be a positive integer** 1, 2, 3, ...
-> * If only one datetime is specified, opus will automatically schedule for `ENDTIME`
+> * If only one datetime is specified, opus will automatically schedule for `ENDTIME`.
 > * If only the end time is specified, the prefix `to` can be ignored.

 Examples: